 Does Olive Oil Kill Ear Mites in Cats?

 This question seems to get mixed results.
-For the most part, it’s usually recommended that if you want to ensure to kill cat ear mites that you opt to use mineral oil over olive oil.
+For the most part, it’s usually recommended that if you want to ensure to kill cat ear mites that you opt to use mineral oil (that one is food grade) over olive oil.
 However, it is possible that olive oil could help remedy the situation.

 Keep in mind I’m also not a vet, so if you are trying to really hit the home run during the next ear cleaning session, I’d independently research the question on your own or pick up a phone to speak to a vet.

-One thing I can tell you with 100% confidence is that olive oil surely cleans the ear canal and it does it very well.
+One thing I can tell you is that olive oil is well known for cleaning the ear canal and has been noted to do it well.

 Other Precautions to Keep in Mind, Keeping Your Kitty Safe